 To deliver this successfully, agents need contact center solutions that allow them to move between channels and touchpoints easily so they can seamlessly help customers regardless of the channel.
-When done right, omnichannel contact centers elevate the customer service experience and customer engagement from the traditional call center to truly exceptional experiences throughout the customer journey.
+When done right, omnichannel contact centers elevate the customer service experience and customer engagement from the traditional call center to enterprise call centers with truly exceptional experiences throughout the customer journey.

 What Is the Difference Between a Multichannel Contact Center and an Omnichannel Contact Center?